j-sieben/PIT/README.md

 More details on working in collect mode can be found [here](Doc/collect_messages.md).

-### Output modules
-Another aspect of flexibility is the possibility to easily extend or change output modules.
-This is accomplished by object oriented programming. `PIT` uses an object called `PIT_MODULE` as an abstract class for all output modules.
-If you install a new output module by inheriting from `PIT_MODULE` (`create type `PIT`_CONSOLE under `PIT`_MODULE ...`) this new module gets known to `PIT` and may be used immediately without having to change `PIT` itself.
-A big advantage of this approach is that `PIT_MODULE` implements all necessary functionality as stubs.
-Because of this you only need to implement the behaviour you require for your new output module and leave all other moethods out.
-Say you plan to create a `PIT_MAIL` output module.
-It wouldn't make sense to implement a `purge` method as a sent mail cannot be purged.
-So if you don't need it, you simply don't implement it.

-Every output module may have its own set of parameters to control the behaviour of the output module.
-Obviously, output modules may have their own database objects, such as tables or helper packages, depending on their complexity.
-A `PIT_MAIL` module may have a table to buffer messages that need to be sent later, some helper packages to actually send a mail etc. The only connection to `PIT` is the inherited output module `PIT_MAIL`.
-Because it inherits from `PIT_MODULE`, `PIT` is secure to call any method for `PIT_MAIL` that `PIT_MODULE` implements.
-What happens with the provided messages is up to the output module.

 ## Administration
 To administer `PIT`, a dedicated administration package is provided.
 It provides methods to
 - create or translate messages